 If you are unable to make your own medical decisions, a person can be selected by you to serve as your health care surrogate.
 You designate your health care surrogate in a Designation of Health Care Surrogate form.
 If you did not designate a health care surrogate, and you can no longer make medical decisions for yourself, a medical proxy decision maker will be assigned that task of your physician.
 That person is selected in order of priority, giving your Guardian, then your spouse, first priority and other family members as per Florida’s laws.
 Remember, your Durable Power of Attorney document directs financial decisions, and your Designation of Health Care Surrogate directs medical decisions.

-A written document that expresses your desire regarding the withholding or withdrawal of life prolonging procedures in the event you have a terminal condition, an end stage condition, or is in a persistent vegetative state.
+A Living will is a written document that expresses your desire regarding the withholding or withdrawal of life prolonging procedures in the event you have a terminal condition, an end stage condition, or is in a persistent vegetative state.
 It must be signed by you in the presence of 2 witnesses, one of who is neither your spouse or blood relative.

 Last Will and Testament: This document specifies how you want your assets distributed upon your passing and allows you to nominate a Personal Representative who would be responsible for enforcing the terms of the Will through a court supervised estate administration.